How To Make Chocolate Covered Coffee Beans

 Homemade chocolate covered beans are a near perfect treat.
 For more coffee based desserts, check out our ultimate recipe list here

-A bite of bitter coffee coupled with a mouthful of creamy, sweet chocolate is the perfect energizing snack to fuel your next adventure, or even gift to your friends this holiday season.
+A bite of bitter coffee coupled with a mouthful of creamy, sweet chocolate is the perfect energising snack to fuel your next adventure, or even gift to your friends this holiday season.

-Get creative with your choice of chocolate or coffee beans to customize these tasty bites for any occasion.
+Get creative with your choice of chocolate or coffee beans to customise these tasty bites for any occasion.